-Meteorological extreme events, such as winter storms, heavy precipitation, or hail, are often associated with serious impacts for the society and their assets.
+Meteorological extreme events, such as winter storms, heavy precipitation, hail, or convective wind gusts are often associated with serious impacts for the society and their assets.
 These events, however, occur not everywhere with the same intensity, but exhibit a high spatial and temporal variability especially due to topographic influences.
 Further, it is expected that the probability and intensity of extreme events will change as a result of climate change.

 Within this context, various research projects are carried out in the working group "Atmospheric Risks".
-In the course of the relevant weather systems are hailstorms, mesoscale precipitation systems and winter storms.
+In the course of the relevant weather systems are hailstorms, mesoscale precipitation systems and convective wind gusts.
 The following scientific questions are addressed:

 - How can the hazard of extreme weather events be estimated in high spatial resolution?
 Where do the highest intensities (storm, hail) occur?